temahol/art_ui_diplome/README.md

 - <a href="#telegram">Integration with Telegram</a>

 <a id="tools"></a>
-## :technologist: Stack of technologies
+## :computer: Stack of technologies

 <p  align="center">